Creating and Running a Laravel Project in ServBay

 Initial Configuration

-Generate the Application Key
+Generate Application Key

 /Applications/ServBay/www/servbay-laravel-app

-1This command will generate and set the
+1This command creates and sets the

 APP_KEY

-in your.env
+value in your.env

-file.Configure Environment Variables (
+Configure Environment Variables (

 .env